-70. The Government of Jamaica has been making efforts to sensitize the population about various issues relating to persons with disabilities.
-Through the JCPD, a number of sensitization seminars have been held at schools, companies, government agencies and in several communities to highlight the talents and abilities of persons with disabilities.
+66. The Government of Jamaica has been making efforts to sensitize the population about various issues relating to persons with disabilities.
+Through the JCPD, a number of sensitization seminars have been held at schools, companies, government agencies and in several communities highlighting the talents and abilities of PWDs.
 Since the adoption of the National Policy for Persons with Disabilities and the ratification of the CRPD, a plethora of seminars have been held across the island with various stakeholders to make them aware of the provisions of the National Policy and the CRPD.
-The sensitization effort is generally heightened during Disability Awareness Week when a number of activities are planned to celebrate the work of persons with disabilities.
+The sensitization effort is generally heightened during Disabilities Awareness Week when a number of activities are planned to celebrate the work of persons with disabilities.
 During this week of celebration, events are held island wide.
 Some of these include church services; sporting competitions; radio and television interviews; an exhibition of items produced by persons with disabilities and an evening of excellence where persons with disabilities exhibit their talents through song, poetry, and dance.
+The JCPD now has it website to which persons are directed for information - www.jcpda.com.

-71. The Jamaica Information Service (JIS) which is responsible for providing information from the Government to the public, is an important medium through which issues impacting persons with disabilities will be highlighted.
-The JIS has a responsibility to highlight aspects of the Treaty to the population from time to time The JIS continues to play its role in the process of sensitizing the public of the enactment of the Disabilities Act to facilitate its full implementation.
-The JIS continues to make the public more aware of the facts surrounding the rights of a person with disabilities.
-The Research and Publications Department of the Jamaica Information Service has improved the capacity of the agency to research, produce and update a range of publications regarding the enactment of the Disabilities Act 2014 that can inform and sensitize the public in Jamaica and overseas about the policies, programmes and institutions of the Government that seek to protect the rights of person with disabilities.
+67. The Jamaica Information Service (JIS), responsible for providing information from the Government to the public, is an important medium through which issues impacting persons with disabilities are highlighted.
+The JIS continues to play its role in the process of sensitizing the public of the enactment of the Disabilities Act to facilitate its full implementation.
+The Research and Publications Department of the Jamaica Information Service has improved its capacity to research, produce and update a range of publications regarding the enactment of the Disabilities Act 2014 that can inform and sensitize the public in Jamaica and overseas about the policies, programmes and institutions of the Government that seek to protect the rights of person with disabilities.
 Information on the Disabilities Act 2014 can be found on their website as well as through various media initiatives such as advertisements through television and print media.
 As part of the process, the JIS also works with the JCPD in the creation and broadcasting of public awareness information through their various media.

-72. Through the work of the NGOs, most of whom are beneficiaries of small to medium-size monthly/bi-monthly subventions from the Government, the awareness of disabilities is improving.
-The enactment of the Disabilities Act, supported by the provisions of the CRPD and other legislation and conventions, should improve the situation over time.
+68. Most of the NGOs are beneficiaries of small to medium-size monthly/bi-monthly subventions from the Government.
+Through their work, the awareness of disabilities is improving.

-Article 9: Accessibility
+Article 9 Accessibility

-73. The Government of Jamaica has been making efforts to improve the access of persons with disabilities to information.
+69. Efforts to improve the access of persons with disabilities to information are being made incrementally.
 A Braille and Large Print Unit was established at the Ministry of Education, Youth and Information to transcribe materials into Braille and large print for the blind and visually impaired.
 This service is primarily available to students who are blind and visually impaired in primary and secondary education institutions.
 The service is occasionally extended to individuals outside the education system.
-Challenges remain, however, in terms of facilitating access to information for members of the deaf and hard-of-hearing community.
+Despite the increased use of Sign Language Interpreters, challenges remain, in terms of facilitating access to information for members of the deaf and hard-of-hearing community.